How to wear a suit vest with style?

 We retain two main forms:

-• the most formal remains the crossed vest .
-It has two columns of four to six buttons, the left side overlapping the right, and the lapels are often wider than on simple vests.
+• The most formal remains the double-breasted waistcoat .
+It has two columns of four to six buttons, the left side overlapping the right, and the lapels are often wider than on single waistcoats.
 There may be two to four pockets.

-• the right vest has only a simple column of four to six buttons, with more discreet lapels.
-Its version without lapels, with a more plunging collar, will fit more into a three-piece suit type set.
+• The straight waistcoat has only a simple column of four to six buttons, with more discreet lapels.
+Its version without lapels, with a more plunging collar, will fit more into a three-piece suit type ensemble.

 Usually, the vest covers the belt and its ends end in a point.
 However, more contemporary models shorten and reveal the belt.
 This type will be used to compose much less formal looks.